-In December 2004, the U.S. Army awarded Raytheon a contract for two complete JLENS systems, less surveillance radar.
-Six months later, in June 2005, the Army modified this contract to require Raytheon to produce two complete JLENS systems with surveillance radar.
+In December 2004, the U.S. Army awarded Raytheon a contract for two complete JLENS systems, less

 In March 2005, Raytheon delivered the JLENS Spiral 1 system to McGregor Range, New Mexico, for elevated testing at Roving Sands - a joint Army/Air Force training exercise that is held every two years.
 During the Roving Sands 2005 exercises, which took place in March and April, the JLENS Spiral 1 system demonstrated an ability to see small targets at long distances, as well as a communications-relay capability.